apache/www-site/content/legal/generative-tooling.md

 ## What about Images? {#include-in-images}
 As with documentation, the above principles would still apply.
 Though with images being a non-textual form, the details quickly become complex.
 We expect this to continue to be a rapidly evolving area.

+## The tool we want to use may rely on other tools.
+What terms of use do we need to consider when following this guidance? {#tools-rely-on-other-tools}
+Don't second guess vendor's terms of use (TOU).
+Your usage of their tools is bound by the totality of the given TOU and you are not expected to go outside of the TOU text for further clarifications.

 ## What do we do if a contribution includes AI generated content and some form of tooling has identified materials that have been copied? {#handling-references}
 Refer to the [3rd Party Licensing Policy](/legal/resolved.html) as with any other contribution.